Skip to content

 Remote Repositories

 Working with code that lives somewhere else.
-Covers clone, fetch vs pull, push and rejection handling, tracking branches, multiple remotes for fork workflows, and SSH vs HTTPS authentication setup.
+Covers clone, fetch vs pull, push, tracking branches, and SSH vs HTTPS authentication.

 Rewriting History

-When and how to clean up your commit history.
-Covers commit --amend, interactive rebase (squash, fixup, reorder, edit), cherry-pick, revert vs reset with all three modes, and the reflog as your safety net.
+When and how to clean up commit history.
+Covers amend, interactive rebase, cherry-pick, revert vs reset, and the reflog as a safety net.

 Stashing and the Worktree

 Interrupting work without losing it.
-Covers git stash in depth (push, pop, apply, branch), stashing untracked and ignored files, multiple working trees with git worktree, and git clean for resetting your workspace.
+Covers git stash, multiple working trees with git worktree, and git clean.

 Configuring Git

 Making Git work the way you want.
-Covers configuration levels and precedence, aliases, custom diff/merge tools, conditional includes for work vs personal, .gitattributes for line endings and diff drivers, and environment variables.
+Covers configuration levels, aliases, diff/merge tools, conditional includes, and .gitattributes.

 Git Internals